dc-de/BFSTEAMMOD/README.md

 **Installation:**
 1. Go to your steam STAR WARS™ Battlefront (Classic, 2004) game, right click and click on properties > local files > browse
-2. Backup files to an other folder.
+2. Backup files inside the "Star Wars Battlefront (Classic 2004)" folder to an other folder.
-3. Extrakt this ZIP there from this repo and overwrite existing files.
+3. Extrakt the ZIP inside the "Star Wars Battlefront (Classic 2004)" folder from this repo and overwrite existing files.
 Done!
 Have fun and play it!

 **Credits:**